I was thrilled to write a guest post for Learning Liftoff, a great resource for parents and educators.

 I also wrote an original piece for their newsletter: 5 Tips to Turn a Picky Eater into a Healthy Eater.
-You can read the article online or below.
+You can conveniently read the article below.
 Enjoy!

 Tip #1: Don’t make any foods forbidden.
 Instead, teach kids that food is fuel and that there are “go foods” (healthy foods, including fruits and veggies) that provide the best fuel for their bodies.
 Then explain that there are also “slow down” foods (such as candy, sugary drinks, and junk foods) that might give a short jolt of energy but ultimately leave them feeling sleepy and hungry.
 Allow kids to make choices about how they want to fuel their own bodies.
 When you ask kids how a car will run if you put junkie fuel in the gas tank, they’ll likely say, “It won’t go” or “It will break down.”
 Help them understand that improper fuel for their body will do the same to them in the long run.
 Kids want to have energy to play and do well in sports and in school.
 Let them know that the best fuel for success includes protein, whole grains, calcium-rich foods and, of course, fruits and veggies.
 Educate, inspire, and give choices.